connermcd/gtd/README.md

 The `-c`, `-m`, `-n`, `-s` and `-t` flags use commands.
 The `-m` flag uses `mpc toggle` to toggle your mpd client and the `-n` flag uses libnotify to notify when the period ends.
 The `-s` flag enables `espeak` to speak to you when the period changes.
 The `-c` flag uses a custom command, which is `clear` by default.
 The `-t` flag refreshes tmux and updates `/tmp/gtd` with the time status so that it can be read by tmux.
 Just read the file somewhere in your `tmux.conf` status bar configuration somewhere.
 For example:

     set-option -g status-right "#(cat /tmp/gtd)#[fg=colour15,noreverse,bg=colour233] #(date '+%a %m/%d %I:%M %P') "

+If you have the `at` command you can use its syntax to specify an end time with the `-e` flag.
+For example:

+    gtd -e "10:45pm today"

+This will stop the script at 10:45pm today.
+See `man at` for more syntax options.

 The script is easily modifiable to use custom programs or commands if you'd rather not use the defaults.
 The one exception to this is the `tmux` integration.
 For the others, simply set the appropriate variable when starting or in the file `~/.gtdrc`.
 You can use the `-f` flag if you'd like to use a different file.
 The configurable variables are provided below.
 If you use a flag after setting a boolean variable to true it will toggle it, turning it off.